Skip to content

 KUMR classification

 Every URL receives one of four classifications: Keep, Update, Merge, or Remove and Redirect.
-Classification is based on the combined quantitative and qualitative assessment, with clear reasoning documented for every decision.
 Keyword cannibalization instances are identified at this stage and the resolution for each is specified in detail.
+Clear reasoning is documented for every decision.

 Days 8–10